yousef19-meet/y2l-databases/README.md

 3. Run **databases.py** and check whether it printed the object or not.

+4. Now that you have the basic CRUD (Create/Read/Update/Delete) functions fully working:
+* Copy the models.py and database.py files to the folder last week's flask lab.
+* Import functions from the databases.py file
-4. Now that you have the basic CRUD (Create/Read/Update/Delete) functions fully working, copy the models.py and database.py files to the folder last week's flask lab.
-Change the app.py file to import functions from databses.py and display the details about the **first** product in the database in **"shop.html"** page.
+* Change the app.py file to use the import functions and display the details about the **first** product in the database in **"shop.html"** page.
 (Guide: in **model.py** file, in the routing function for **"shop.html"** use the retrieve function to get the product, and then pass it to the html page.)

 5 Now, instead of displaying only the first product make it display **all** the products.
 Note that you need to deal with lists this time.
 Good luck.